arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### Setting Up the IoT Cloud

 You will begin by configuring the IoT Cloud with Opta™ to create a Thing.
-It will have the Opta™ registered with variables and the dashboard configured to control programmed behaviors.
+It will have the Opta™ registered with variables and the dashboard configured to perform different actions.

 ***To learn more about how to use the IoT Cloud, please take a look at ["Getting Started With the Arduino IoT Cloud" tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).***